viktorsmari/viktorsmari.github.io/_posts/2024-08-11-i3-window-manager-vs-slate.md

 I could not add the 'Screen Capture (XSHM)'

 ## Conclusion
-I used Slate for 2-3 months and then I went back to i3.
+I used Sway for 2-3 months and then I went back to i3.
-Slate works fine, but Wayland is not ready for me yet, as of 2024
+Sway works fine, but Wayland is not ready for me yet, as of 2024

-I personally did not notice that Slate was faster i3 on my computer, but I needed the screen sharing and recording to work properly, so I went back to i3, for now.
+I personally did not notice that Sway was faster i3 on my computer, but I needed the screen sharing and recording to work properly, so I went back to i3, for now.